dusklang/dusk/README.md

 }
 ```

 Then, as you'd expect, when the caller tries to pass in a value of `n` that may be equal to `u8.max`, they would get an error message.

 It's possible that this stuff will be too pedantic for general use.
-I honestly won't know until I have the chance to use it for a real project.
-I'm hopeful that perhaps something like Rust's borrow-checker could be expressed in terms of this system one day.
+It's equally possible that it won't provide much tangible benefit due to limitations in what kinds of analysis are decidable at compile-time.
+I can't know until I've had the chance to use it for a real project.